4GeeksAcademy/blog/blog/part-time-data-science-bootcamp.us.md

 The bootcamps cover essential topics such as programming, statistics, data manipulation, data visualization, and machine learning.
 These programs offer students practical experience by working on real projects and receiving guidance from experienced instructors.

-## 4 Geeks Academy Part-time Data Science Boot Camp: Standing Out from the Rest
+## 4 Geeks Academy Part Time Data Science Bootcamp
+**Standing Out from the Rest**

 [Compared to other data science learning platforms](https://4geeksacademy.com/us/geeks-vs-others), 4Geeks stands out as a very respected choice.
-Their [part-time data science boot camp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning) is the feature that separates 4Geeks from other boot camps.
+Their [Part Time Data Science Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning) is the feature that separates 4Geeks from other boot camps.

 ### Flexible way to learn data science